swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Our recommendations have two main themes.
 One is to work towards ready-to-analyze data incrementally, documenting both the intermediate data and the process.
-We also describe the key features of "tidy data", which can be a powerful accelerator for analysis [wickham2014][] [hart2015][].
+We also describe the key features of "tidy data", which can be a powerful accelerator for analysis [[wickham2014](#wickham2014), [hart2015](#hart2015)].

 ![Example of gathering columns to create tidy data](tidy-data-smaller.png)

-**Figure 1**
+1.  ***Save the raw data (1a)***.

-1.  *Save the raw data (1a)*.
     Where possible, save data as originally generated (i.e. by an instrument or from a survey).
 It is tempting to overwrite raw data files with cleaned-up versions, but faithful retention is essential for re-running analyses from start to finish; for recovery from analytical mishaps; and for experimenting without fear.
 Consider changing file permissions to read-only or using spreadsheet protection features, so it is harder to damage raw data by accident or to hand edit it in a moment of weakness.

     Some data will be impractical to manage in this way.
 For example, you should avoid making local copies of large, stable repositories.